-Opinion: In our opinion, these summary financial statements derived from the audited financial statements of North York Harvest Food Bank for the each ended August 31, 2017 are a fair summary of those financial statements on the basis described in the note to the summary financial statements.
-However, the summary financial statements potentially misstated as described in our qualified audit opinion in our report dated February 16, 2018 on the financial statements of North York Harvest Food Bank for the year ended August 31, 2017.
+Opinion In our opinion, these summary financial statements derived from the audited financial statements of North York Harvest Food Bank for the each ended August 31, 2017 are a fair summary of those financial statements on the basis described in the note to the summary financial statements.
+However, the summary financial statements are potentially misstated as described in our qualified audit opinion in our report dated February 16, 2018 on the financial statements of North York Harvest Food Bank for the year ended August 31, 2017.

 Our qualified audit opinion is based on the fact that in common with many not-for-profit organizations, North York Harvest Food Bank derives revenues from donations and community events, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of North York Harvest Food Bank.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations and community events revues, excess of revenues over expenditures and cash flows from operations for the years ended August 31, 2017 and August 31, 2017, and August 31, 2016.
-Our qualified audit opinion states that, except for the possible effects of the descride matter, index flows for the years those financial statements present fairly, in all material respects, the financial community into the service flows for the year those financial statements present fairly, in all material respects, the financial community into the year those financial statements present fairly, in all material respects, the financial store metric breas flows for not-for-profit organizations. standards for not-for-profit organizations.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of Yorth York Harvest Food Bank.
+Therefore, we were not able to determine whether any adjustments ingithe be necessary to donations and community events, teremes, excess of revenues over expenditures and cash flows from operations for the years ended August 31, 2017 and August 31, 2016, current assets as at August 31, 2017, and August 31, 2016 and net assets at both the beginning and end of the years ended August 31, 2017 and August 31, 2016.

+Our qualified audit opinion states that, except for the possible effects of the described matter, those financial statements present fairly, in all material respects, the financial position of North York Harvest Food Bank as at August 31, 2017 and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.